AxelSchenfeld/Synctime/README.md

 ## Overview

-The `SyncTime` executable is a standalone program designed to disable and then re-enable the time synchronization service on Windows.
+The SyncTime executable is a standalone program designed to disable and then re-enable the time synchronization service in Windows, as Windows does not automatically synchronize the time upon startup, and the time remains unsynchronized until you manually disable and enable disable this option.
 ## How It Works

 1. **Disable Time Synchronization**: The program uses the `w32tm` command to disable the time synchronization service.
 It clears the manual peer list and stops the `w32time` service.